 The family trust election nominates a specific person – known as the test individual.
 The election is made in writing, using a form published by the ATO.
 It’s an important choice to get right, because the decision will have significant long-term implications.

 Essentially, once a FTE is made the trust can only distribute income to members of the family group, without a significant tax penalty being applied.
-The family group refers to the family members centred around the test individual.
+The family group refers to the family members centered around the test individual.
 It includes:

 - The test individual and their spouse.